What is Vulnerability Management Process?

 The availability of the vulnerability database decides the accuracy of the prioritization techniques.
 Larger the databases of security checks, the higher the accuracy of the assessment.
 The final reports also need re-evaluation from time to time as per the newly updated assets in the network.

-The vulnerability management process offers various techniques to mitigate the possibility of an attack in an organization.
+The vulnerability management software offers various techniques to mitigate the possibility of an attack in an organization.
 However, IT security experts, system and application owners use solid prioritization policies to determine effective vulnerability remediation methods.
 It varies depending on the complexity of security gaps.

 Patching: It is one of the remediation solutions performed to fix security gaps in an application.
 Generally, software vendors release updates in the form of patches for a particular application used to repair a vulnerability.
 The patch also offers information on how an attacker may exploit a vulnerability.
 Therefore, such critical security issues are patched before being used for compromising the IT assets.

 Mitigation: The possibility of the threat is minimized or made almost negligible during the mitigation process.
 The method is beneficial only when a patch for a particular vulnerability is unavailable.
-It is usually a buying time strategy for an enterprise when the required patch is missing.
+It is usually a buying time strategy for an enterprise when the required non-security or security patch is missing.
 As a result, it will be a more challenging target for an attacker to exploit the vulnerability.
 The best possible mitigation efforts are as follows:

 - An enterprise can choose not to indulge in certain activities to avoid any exploit that causes danger to the business.